axllent/silverstripe-form-fields/docs/en/VideoLink.md

 ### $ThumbnailURL([large|medium|small])

-Due to the fixed set sizes of the video hosting providers we can only safely return three sized of thumbnails, namely small, medium and large.
-The exact sizes differ between YouTube and Vimeo.
+YouTube only provide a limited set of thumbnail sizes, the default "high quality" thumbnail of 480x360px which has a proportional ratio of 4:3 (why YouTube, why......?).
+A much higher quality 16:9 option is usually available (1280x720px), however not all videos have this.

+Vimeo's provides dynamic sizing, however have been set to match the three YouTube sizes.

-Vimeo thumbnail support requires `guzzlehttp/guzzle`.
+**Note:** Vimeo thumbnail support requires `guzzlehttp/guzzle`.

 #### Thumbnail Sizes:

-Thumbnail sizes vary depending on service.
+The default size of `$ThumbnailURL` is "medium".

 **YouTube:** (black bars added if video size ratio differs from set size)

-- large: 480px × 360px
+- large: 1280x720px (ratio 16:9 - not all videos have this size!)
-- medium: 320px × 180px
+- medium: 480x360px (ratio 4:3 - YouTube default)
-- small: 120px × 90px
+- small: 320×180px (ratio 16:9)

-**Vimeo:**
+**Vimeo:** (crops nicely to avoid black bars)

-- large: 1280px × 720px
+- large: 1280x720px (ratio 16:9)
-- medium: 640px × 360px
+- medium: 480x360px (ratio 4:3 to match YouTube's medium size)
-- small: 426px × 240px
+- small: 320x180px (ratio 16:9)

 ## Customisation of the video parameters